rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Universal asset storage and granular monetary policy

-The digital and peer-to-peer nature of EuroToken provides the possibility of anonymous users, while the gateway centered design allows for integration of digital identity solutions.
+The digital and Peer-to-Peer nature of EuroToken provides the possibility of anonymous users, while the gateway centered design allows for integration of digital identity solutions.
 This allows for a hybrid system where different rules can apply to anonymous accounts.
 This would allow the ECB to encourage the